svenbolte/chartscodes/readme.txt

 ==================================  QRCodes Shortcode Usage ==========================================================

+Shortcode for creating qrcode and barcode images locally hosted. no external sources used, just php:

+[qrcode type="code-39" text="Hallo Welt" ]
+[qrcode type="ean-13" text="9780201379624" ]
+[qrcode text="tel:+49304030568956834058340" ]

-Barcode QRCode library taken from: https://github.com/kreativekorp/barcode In order to output barcodes, [barcode] will be used.
-Attributes: text ...
+Barcode QRCode library taken from: https://github.com/kreativekorp/barcode In order to output barcodes, [qrcode] will be used.
+Attributes:

+format ...
+One of:
+    png
+    gif
+    jpeg
+    svg

+ text ...
 A text that should be in the image qrcode. size ...
 Size of the qrcode (2 for x2) margin ... margin in pixel